luciaquirke/terminal-config/README.md

 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ~/.oh-my-zsh/custom/plugins/zsh-syntax-highlighting
 ```

-This repo's ZSH settings file *.zshrc* may then be used.
+This repo's Zsh settings file *.zshrc* may then be used.

 Hyper may be added via website: